-If you have a child or know a child with a severe speech or language disorder, they may benefit from AAC.
-This is not just another acronym for you to remember, but rather the potential for your child to improve their communication skills with you and the world (or maybe just their next door neighbor; start small).
+If you have a child or know an individual with a severe speech or language disorder, they may benefit from AAC.
+This is not just another acronym for you to remember, but rather the potential for your child to improve their communication skills with you and the world (or maybe just their next door neighbor; start small)!

 So what is AAC?